pynvimdev/pynvimdev/Readme.md

 - Build a Passwords Storer app #Bug fixes to be done in local machine before uploading
 - Create a App to track location of a phone number # Not started
 - SpeedLang Project # Not started( But will create website for this project with JS + React )
-- Create Github CLI in python
+- Create Github CLI in python # difficult
-- Chocoop
+- Code runner
 - Wikipedia CLI
 - Art --> WebSite